 There are many suggestions for saving costs on your energy bills; these include installing an up-to-date boiler, relying on a smart thermostat and having your boiler serviced regularly to ensure it is functioning at optimal level.
 However, one question we come across regularly in online forums is whether or not turning down our boiler will actually save money on heating.

-According to the Centre for Sustainable Energy, turning down your thermostat does, indeed, save money; so does turning your radiators down low.
+According to the Centre for Sustainable Energy, turning down your thermostat does, indeed, save money on heating; so does turning your radiators down low.
 Put your thermostatic radiator valves to good use by setting different rooms to different temperatures.
 If you are not in a room, set the radiator very low if you wish but do not turn it off completely.
 This could lead to the formation of damp and mould.
 Close the door so that the rest of the house stays nice and warm.

 Smart thermostats will help you keep your energy bill down.
 Just by ensuring that your boiler adjusts your energy consumption depending on the temperature and humidity.